SuedaSen/EscapeGame/README.md

-# Endless Runner 2D 🎮 🎮
+# 2D Escape Game 🎮 🎮

 ➡️   **Its made by using Unity and C#** <br/>
 ➡️   **Also it includes background audio.🎶** <br/>